 Heather Kehr, PharmD, BCPS

 Applicants must be a graduate of a college or school of pharmacy accredited by the American Council on Pharmaceutical Education.
 Applicants must be licensed or eligible for licensure in the State of North Carolina.
-The applicant must demonstrate academic excellence, a strong desire to practice drug information in an academic setting, excellent personal management skills and strong written and verbal communication skills.
+The applicant must demonstrate academic excellence, excellent personal management skills and strong written and verbal communication skills.

 - Curriculum vitae

 - Letter of Intent describing your interest in medical information and completing your postgraduate training in an industry setting

 - Three (3) letters of reference completed by healthcare professionals able to comment on your clinical ability and work ethic